Welcome to the Informational Website for the Nissan Settlement

 This economic loss class action Settlement Class includes:

-This proposed Settlement does not involve claims for personal injury or property damage to any property other than the Subject Vehicles.
+The Nissan Settlement does not involve claims for personal injury or property damage to any property other than the Subject Vehicles.

 Important Note: Some vehicles included in the settlement will be recalled at a later date and others may not require a recall.
 Your receipt of a Settlement Notice does not mean your vehicle is subject to a recall.
 Please refer to the National Highway Traffic Safety Administration’s website, www.safercar.gov, for the latest information about Takata recalls and to determine if your vehicle is subject to a recall.